A Brief History of Android: Company, OS Versions, Features

 Future of Android

-With all that history behind it, Android remains the position of a leading operating system with a 73% market share.
-Shifting its focus on supporting emerging technologies and increasing the reach of Android applications, Google now is actively integrating AI, Machine Learning, and IoT tech in its products.
+With all that history behind it, Android remains the leading operating system with nearly 71% market share.
+Shifting its focus to supporting emerging technologies and increasing the reach of Android applications, Google is now actively integrating AI, machine learning, and IoT tech in its products.

-On top of that, Google keeps working on its new OS Fuchsia, that’s designed primarily to power smart homes and IoT devices but can also support smartphones and tablets.
+On top of that, Google keeps working on its new OS Fuchsia, which is designed primarily to power smart homes and IoT devices but can also support smartphones and tablets.
 It means that one day we might see Fuchsia replacing Android OS.
-However, as far as we now know, Google’s plans for Fuchsia are quite vague.
+However, as far as we know, Google’s plans for Fuchsia are quite vague.

 Final Thoughts